 10 Red Flags in a Franchise Agreement (That Most Buyers Miss)

-Franchise agreements contain specific clauses and terms that can significantly impact profitability and operational control, yet many Australian buyers focus primarily on upfront costs and brand recognition while overlooking contractual provisions that may create long-term challenges.
+Franchise agreements contain specific clauses and terms that significantly impact profitability and operational control, yet many Australian buyers focus primarily on upfront costs and brand recognition while overlooking contractual provisions that create long-term challenges.
 Analysis of franchise documentation across multiple sectors reveals recurring patterns of problematic terms that warrant careful examination before commitment.

 1. Excessive Territory Restrictions Without Corresponding Protection